Baruch College Fall 2021 Safe Campus Reopening Plan (Updated October 5)

 - See Residence Hall, Early Learning Center and Student Health Service Plans appended for specific testing protocols for those populations.

-- The Coronavirus Liaison is the point person to receive reports of any individual on campus or in the Student Residence, including faculty, staff, students, or visitors who have been diagnosed with Covid-19.
+- Any faculty, staff or student who has been on campus diagnosed with Covid-19 by a healthcare provider or who receives a positive Covid-19 test must notify the Coronavirus Liaison (OHR Director).
+The Coronavirus Liaison is the point person to receive reports of any individual on campus or in the Student Residence, including faculty, staff, students, or visitors who have been diagnosed with Covid-19.
+Details here.

 - Upon receiving a report of an individual who has tested positive, the Liaison will immediately notify the Coordinator who will notify appropriate state and local health department and the SVC for Institutional Affairs.